tomalec/articles/Starcounter/deprecated-non-namespaced-partials.md

 However, it occurred this backward compatibility bit was used as a feature by quite a few apps.

-Thet even led to the problems of its own, like: "Hey, I saved a custom HTML Composition for this partial in my database and it's not being used!", "I cannot blend another app to this URI", which all led to the point that it was not possible, as it was not a "blending point".
+That even led to the problems of its own, like: "Hey, I saved a custom HTML Composition for this partial in my database and it's not being used!", "I cannot blend another app to this URI", which all led to the point that it was not possible, as it was not a "blending point".
 It didn't use `Self.GET` on server-side even if it used `<starcounter-include>` on client-side.

-That's yet another reason I find for dropping support of non-namespaced partials - fail fast.
+That's yet another reason I see for dropping support of non-namespaced partials - fail fast.

 ## The way to go